Yongqiang100/co2-basalt-dfn-ReactiveTransport/README.md

 ## Figure generation

 `generate_figures.py` is the single entry point for all nine manuscript figures.
-It supersedes the earlier multi-script workflow.

 ```bash
 python generate_figures.py                      # all nine figures